 Even if you think you know your bathing suit size, and you've double-checked with a size chart for swimsuits, always try on swimwear before buying anything.
 The suit you love on the rack might seem like it will fit perfectly, but you have to slip into it if you really want to know how it will perform at the beach or pool.

 Once you have a suit on, bend, stretch and move around to see how it holds up when you’re being active.
 If the swimsuit rides up, shifts around or lets anything pop out (heaven forbid) when you wiggle and jump around, give it a pass.

 With a tape measure, you can quickly figure out your swimsuit size.
 While standing in your underwear (don’t wear your normal clothes, or you won’t get accurate figures), wrap the tape measure around the fullest part of your bust and jot down how large it is.
 Then move it down to your natural waistline, which is usually just under your last rib and couple inches above your belly button, and measure again.
 Finally, encircle your hips with the tape measure and see what it says.

 When you’re done, you can compare your measurements to those found online.
 Most companies offer a chart or other information so you can determine what size you need in their brand.
-Lands’ End also invites shoppers to call our customer service center for help if you’re not sure of what to get.
+Lands’ End also invites shoppers to call our customer service center for help if they’re not sure of what to get.

 You might also want to consider ordering down a size if you’re in doubt.
 Swimsuits are made from stretchy fabric and usually expand when they get wet, so anything too big will probably end up looking baggy.